kadirahq/mantra/spec/c.appendix.md

 ## Single Core Module

 For an simple app, we can put all the code inside a single module and name it as `core`.
-This would work for a simple app where there are a few client side code (or complexity).
+This would work for a simple app where there is smaller client side codebase.

 ## Core Module & Multiple Feature Modules

 This is an extended version of the above "Single Module App" pattern.
 Here it is:

 * We've a core module containing all the core client side code including all the routes in the app.
-* Then we have separate modules for major features in our app.
+* Then we have different modules for major features in our app.
 These modules do not contain routes.

 ## Multi Modules